Partners

 Turin, Italy

-Italy's leading conservation and restoration centre, based in the Royal Palace of Venaria near Turin, serves as a secondment host for DC2 (thermography) and DC8 (multimodal fusion).
-It provides direct access to real artworks undergoing conservation, enabling DCs to validate imaging methods in authentic professional environments alongside expert conservators.
+Italy's leading conservation and restoration centre serves as a secondment host for DC2 (thermography) and DC8 (multimodal fusion).
+Provides direct access to real artworks undergoing conservation, enabling DCs to validate imaging methods alongside professional conservators in an authentic working environment.

 🇮🇹